DO IT YOURSELF

 Which dried fruit is suitable?
 Can I also use fresh fruit?

 While with kombucha the addition of fruit serves the taste, with kefir it has a nutritional function.
-The crystals need proteins, which they find in dried fruit.
+The crystals need nitrogen, which they find in dried fruit.
 In principle, any dried fruit is suitable, but it should be organic & unsulphurized, as sulfur inhibits fermentation.

 My crystals aren't really multiplying?